 The New York-based initiative Occupy Museums addresses a different kind of quasi-colonial politics by devoting an installment of their ongoing Debtfair project to American artists from Puerto Rico, who are legally U.S. citizens yet lack statehood, Congressional representation, and many basic protections and benefits.
 In an imposing floor-to-ceiling display where a tranche of artists is cleverly curated or “bundled” according to their creditors, the group not only reveals the extent to which contemporary art and art education have become a revenue stream for companies like BlackRock (whose CEO Larry Fink, a MoMA trustee, serves as an economic adviser to Trump); it also shows how the condition of indebtedness permeates the lives of younger artists, along with whatever work they make.

 One place where the Biennial unambiguously succeeds is in showing work by artists who have yet to receive sustained high-profile exposure.
-Kaari Upson is one; her life-sized urethane casts of abandoned furniture speak obliquely to the ongoing American housing crisis, yet attain a kind of strange autonomy by virtue of their compelling, lurid color gradients.
+Kaari Upson is one; her life-sized urethane casts of abandoned furniture speak obliquely to the ongoing American housing crisis because the lack of affordable homes affects all ages, yet attain a kind of strange autonomy by virtue of their compelling, lurid color gradients.
 Harold Mendez also works with detritus, combining unrecognizable scraps of iron with a jarring array of other objects—carnations, crushed insects, staples—to form poised, starkly poetic assemblages.

 Two other artists who display outstanding potential are Sky Hopinka and Ajay Kurian.
 Hopinka’s video Visions of an Island is a quietly devastating depiction of a remote Alaskan island with the world’s largest Aleut population.
 Combining long takes of the landscape, wry vignettes of children playing, and evocative superimpositions of sea and sky, the video recalls James Benning or Andrei Tarkovsky without ever seeming derivatively arty; it takes its subject with complete seriousness and yet never indulges in self-mythologization or humanitarian pathos.
 In contrast, Kurian’s Childermass, installed in a stairwell, imposes a kind of astonishment.
 More so than any other work in the show, it evades adequate description and demands to be seen for itself.
 Suffice it to say that Kurian has something like Isa Genzken’s sardonic genius for juxtaposition, but directs this impulse toward much less familiar and much more topical ends.
 Over and against the loathsome trivialities of Wolfson and his ilk, Kurian shows that in rare cases art can still make worthwhile use of its power to alienate.